kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 If you ran `pod install` for the first time, close the`.xcproject` and open the `.xcworkspace` project.

-## The environments
+## Environments

-In this tutorial, we are using the playground environment.
-The playground environment allows us to create accounts, fund them and send kins between accounts via transactions, all with the purpose of getting started and testing our app.
+In this tutorial, we are using the Playground environment.
+The Playground environment allows us to create accounts, fund them and send Kin between accounts.
 The Kin Playground environment is dedicated to Kin development where you can develop and test your Kin integration with up to 1000 users.

 Transition to the main environment when your app is ready for production.
-The main environment works similarly, except that it does not allow the free funding of accounts.
-In the main environment, an account can only be funded by being sent kins from another account.
+The Playground environment is meant to be as close as possible to the Production environment with the exception of funding accounts.
+In the main environment, an account can only be funded by receiving Kin from another account.

 ## Getting started with the Kin SDK